Who do you trust for health advice?

 According to the survey, a person's age and gender has no impact on whom they most trust for medical advice; nor does recent internet use have any bearing.

-Education is the only factor measured that effects whom we trust the most to give medical guidance.
+Education is the only factor measured that affects whom we trust the most to give medical guidance.

 Andrew Dugan, from Gallup - the analytics company that conducted the global survey - said: "People who had only completed primary education were much less likely than those with the equivalent of a university or college degree to trust a doctor or nurse the most.